 The best 15-inch laptop available this year

-If you're looking for a larger and more powerful laptop for photo editing, then the Dell XPS 15 could be for you.
-Packing the same InfinityEdge technology as the smaller XPS 13, the screen extends right to the edge of the machine which means it's as small as it's possible to make a 15-inch laptop.
-It's quite pricey though, depending on which version you get.
-The very top end version has a 4K color-accurate display, which makes it one of the best laptops for photo editing.
-You'll be able to see your photos in crisp detail as you edit them, and the impressive specifications means it will keep up with edits you make to the largest photos in your collection.
-A new version of the Dell XPS 15 is coming out in 2018, which looks set to further improve this already excellent laptop.
+Packing the same InfinityEdge technology as the smaller XPS 13, the 15-inch screen extends right to the edge of the machine which means it's as small as it's possible for a 15-inch laptop.
+It's quite expensive, depending on which version you get, but the very top end version has a 4K color-accurate display, which makes it one of the best laptops for photographers.
+You'll be able to see your photos in crisp detail as you edit them, and the impressive specifications mean it will keep up with all the edits you make to the largest photos in your collection.

 Read the full review: Dell XPS 15